 m

 1679 vocalizations were indicated by one or both coders to contain an m phone.
-Average difference was -0.25 tokens of an m consonant in a vocalization, meaning that the first author overall slightly undercounted m tokens relative to the first author.
-However when broken down by language we see that he undercounted for Tseltal but overcounted for Yélî Dnye (Tseltal: -0.63, Yélî Dnye: 0.5)
+Average difference was -0.25 tokens of an m consonant in a vocalization, meaning that the first author overall slightly undercounted m tokens relative to the second author.
+However when broken down by language we see that he relatively undercounted for Tseltal but overcounted for Yélî Dnye (Tseltal: -0.63, Yélî Dnye: 0.5)

 n